Maalouf: Origins

 Upon arrival at Antelias, the clan decided that the families of Issa, Medlej, Farah and Hanna would settle in the high mountains of the Keserwan District, while the families of Nasser and Nehme would head to Vayelet Damasc, while the family of Semaan would stay on the coast near Antelias.
 The families of Issa, Medlej and Farah retained the surname of Maalouf, whereas the other branches adopted other surnames, notably Klink for the Hanna branch, Kreidy for the Semaan branch, Laham for the Nasser branch, and Najjar for the Nehme branch.

 The first four branches settled in the village of Mhaydse (المحيدثة) in 1550 AD and lived peacefully for several years.
 From their homes, they observed across a deep ravine an attractive, protected and forested ridge which they often used as a hunting ground.
 After receiving permission from the ruling emir, the families of Issa, Medlej and Farah relocated their homes and built the village of Kfarakab (كفر عقاب) in 1560 AD and the main church in 1570 AD The family of Hanna remained in Mhaidsse.

 Kfarakab become the core settlement of the Maalouf clan and gave the family the opportunity to play an integral role in the social, economical, political and military developments in Lebanon.
 From Kfarakab, thousands of descendants migrated across Lebanon, and later, internationally, especially since the late 1800s, settling in the United States of America, Canada, Brazil, Mexico, Argentina, and Australia.
-The Maalouf family is now prominent in several Lebanese towns and villages, most notably Zahlé where an entire neighborhood is named after the family, Niha, and Chlifa, in the Beqaa Valley.
+The Maalouf family is now prominent in several Lebanese towns and villages, most notably Zahlé where a neighborhood is named after the family, Niha, and Chlifa, in the Beqaa Valley.

 The Maalouf family's rich history is marked by a dedication to culture and education.
 The family contributed to Al-Nahda.
-Its descendants had to continue and excel in the arts and sciences.
-Family members include politicians, judges, lawyers, doctors, engineers, musicians, poets, historians, journalists, military officers, public servants, and ecclesiastics.
-Fourteen generations separate today's generation from their ancestor Ibrahim Abi Rajih.

-Nasif

-Following their arrival at Ellis island in the early 20th century, a family of Maloofs had changed their names to Nasif and settled around the northeastern United States, many of whom live in Boston.